netsec-ethz/scion-tutorials/content/sigcomm/preparation.md

 ## Troubleshooting

-VirtualBox has some issues on MacOS Catalina.
+VirtualBox has some issues on macOS Catalina.
 If you encounter any of these issues, these remediations may help to get it running:
 - Provide permissions to VirtualBox:
   - If installation does not seem to progress, open the "System Preferences", select "Security & Privacy" and enable the installer to run (in the "General" tab you can click to permit the installer to execute)
   - In the "Privacy" tab, provide access to VirtualBox for the following categories: "Full Disk Access", "Accessibility".